Tunisha Sharma's death: Co-actor arrested on charge of suicide abetment | Entertainment

 Sharma had acted in the TV show 'Bharat Ka Veer Putra – Maharana Pratap' and films like 'Fitoor' and 'Baar Baar Dekho'.

-The incident on Saturday took place on the set where the shooting of the serial 'Ali Baba: Dastaan-E-Kabul' was in progress.
+The incident on Saturday took place on a set where the shooting of the serial 'Ali Baba: Dastaan-E-Kabul' was in progress.

 Sharma had gone to the washroom on the set and did not return for a long time.
-When the door was broken down, she was found hanging inside, the official said.
+When the door was broken down, she was found hanging inside, another police official said.

 Her mother in her complaint claimed Sharma and Khan were in love and blamed the latter for her daughter's extreme step, the police said.